Leopoldov95/Vagabond-Connect/README.md

 This project was a major step-up from previous websites I have created.
 While I had dabbled in the backend, the use was fairly minimal.
 With this project I learned how to structure a full-stack applicaion and manage the backend code.
 I also gained an appreciation for state management tools such as Redux to avoid having too many states floating around.

 ## Future Enhancemants
-I am currently working on adding th following enhancements to the web application.
+I am currently working on adding the following enhancements to the web application.
 * Notifications
 * Messaging
 * UI improvements